-Gregory Peck was born to Bernice Mae ‘Bunny’ and Gregory Pearl Peck in La Jolla, California.
-Coming from an Irish-English-Scottish descent, he was raised as a Catholic.
+Gregory Peck was born on April 5, 1916, in San Diego, California, USA, to Bernice Mae ‘Bunny’ and Gregory Pearl Peck.
+Born into a family of Irish-English-Scottish descent, he was raised a Catholic.

-His parents separated while he was just six years old, leaving him under the care of maternal grandmother.
-Upon the death of his grandmother four years later, his father took on his responsibility.
+His parents separated when he was just six years old, leaving him under the care of his maternal grandmother.
+Upon the death of his grandmother four years later, his father took up the responsibility of raising him.

 Continue Reading Below